-How Automation in Warehousing is the New Trend
+How Automation in Warehousing is an Upcoming eCommerce Trend

-As eCommerce grows, retailers keep on moulding their strategies as per the emerging technologies to increase revenue.
-And being one of the most vital parts of the online businesses, warehouses are going through dramatic changes.
-A lot of efforts are been made to make the process smooth for packing and shipping single items or low volume products.
+With the growing eCommerce industry, retailers are moulding their strategies as per the emerging technologies to increase revenue.
+Warehousing, being one of the most vital aspects of online businesses, is going through dramatic changes.
+A lot of efforts are being made to make the process smooth for packing and shipping single items or low volume products.

 When it comes to the existing distribution centres, this is a great challenge to update and automate the whole process.
 In this scenario, an engineer-procure-construct (EPC) firm can be a good way to overcome the hurdles that are related to new warehousing techniques.